By: Kady Volmering (@kadyvolmering)

 Our meeting lasted about an hour, consisting of us throwing question after question to Nicole, and she answered each with ease and honesty.
 She discussed her day-to-day roles, which, of course, change depending on what’s on the agenda for the company.
 She’s recently been working on a piece about the women in Zingerman’s, and how their careers have sprouted and grown at the company.
 Part of her job also includes working on getting content out to food publications, making sure that Zingerman’s name stays in the mix with the other restaurants.

-One of the challenges she says she faces is that the media is always looking for up and coming spots, and Zingerman’s doesn’t necessarily fit under that label.
-But, she still finds a way to keep bringing up relevant topics to present to the media, whether that be through new menu items or another branch of business opening up in the company.
+One of the challenges she says she faces is that the media tends to look for up and coming spots, and Zingerman’s doesn’t always fit under that label.
+But, she still finds a way to keep bringing up relevant topics to present to the media.

 Kady is studying Advertising & Public Relations, with a minor in writing.
 This is her first year being a member of Grand Valley’s chapter of PRSSA and is already thoroughly enjoying the experience.
 Previously, she has written for The Lanthorn and been a part of journalism since high school.
 In her free time, she enjoys hanging out with her friends, taking photos, and watching movies.
 She plans to pursue a career in fashion or music PR.